-The USC Institute of Urology has a full-service pelvic medicine and reconstructive surgery program with expertise and board-certified surgeons to treat benign conditions of the pelvis, including but not limited to pelvic organ prolapse, voiding dysfunction, neurogenic bladder, urinary incontinence, prostate enlargement, male bladder symptoms, urinary and rectal fistulas, diverticulum involving the bladder or the urethra, and urinary retention.
+USC Urology has a full-service pelvic medicine and reconstructive surgery program, with expert and board-certified surgeons to treat benign conditions of the pelvis, including but not limited to pelvic organ prolapse; voiding dysfunction; neurogenic bladder; urinary incontinence; prostate enlargement; male bladder symptoms; urinary and rectal fistulas; diverticulum, involving the bladder or urethra; and urinary retention.

 Depending on the type of dysfunction, Keck Medicine of USC urologists tailor the best treatment option to fit the individual patient’s needs.
 Our physicians provide all aspects of care, including behavioral, medical and surgical therapies, in a multidisciplinary setting.
-Owing to the entire range of treatments available at our institute’s many locations, we can evaluate and care for patients from diagnosis to the completion of successful therapy.
-We tailor a combination of conservative measures such as physical therapy, behavioral therapy and pharmacologic solutions to each patient.
+Owing to the entire range of treatments available at our many locations, we can evaluate and care for patients, from diagnosis to the completion of successful therapy.
+We tailor a combination of conservative measures, such as physical therapy, behavioral therapy and pharmacologic solutions, to each patient.
 Minimally invasive surgery techniques, including robotic and laparoscopic methods, are available to treat incontinence, prolapse and other symptoms and disease states.

-Keck Medicine of USC’s Institute of Urology is one of the few programs in Southern California that offer a full range of options for pelvic disorders, including robotic surgical techniques.
+Keck Medicine’s Catherine and Joseph Aresty Department of Urology is one of the few programs in Southern California that offer a full range of options for pelvic disorders, including robotic surgical techniques.

-Treatment options for stress urinary incontinence include non-surgical options such as Kegel exercises and pelvic floor behavioral therapy.
+Treatment options for stress urinary incontinence include nonsurgical options, such as Kegel exercises and pelvic floor behavioral therapy.
 If surgical therapy is required, we offer a variety of minimally invasive surgical options that usually do not require an overnight stay in hospital.
 The treatment of overactive bladder usually begins with pelvic floor behavioral therapy, medication or a combination of both.
 For patients with overactive bladder resistant to standard initial therapy, there are other options available at USC.
-This includes sacral neuromodulation, posterior tibial nerve stimulation and botulinum toxin A (Botox®) injections into the bladder.
+These include sacral neuromodulation, posterior tibial nerve stimulation and botulinum toxin (Botox®) injections into the bladder.

-The use of Botox® injections in the bladder to treat both overactive and neurogenic bladder has recently been approved by the U.S. Food and Drug Administration.
-Investigators at USC have been among the country’s leaders in evaluating this novel treatment.
+Investigators at USC have been among the country’s leaders in evaluating the novel use of Botox® injections to treat the bladder for both overactive and neurogenic bladder.
 For those patients still requiring further therapy, lower urinary tract reconstruction is an option, and USC has been a pioneer in this field for both men and women for many years.
 The institute offers a multidisciplinary approach to incontinence, bringing together urologists, gynecologists, colorectal surgeons, pelvic floor physical therapists, gerontologists and rehabilitation physicians.
-A commitment to innovation and excellence combined with ongoing research and teaching keeps our surgeons and physicians at the forefront of this field.
+A commitment to innovation and excellence, combined with ongoing research and teaching, keeps our surgeons and physicians at the forefront of this field.

 Pelvic Floor Prolapse

-Minimally invasive surgical treatment for all types of pelvic organ prolapse is a special expertise at the USC Institute of Urology.
+Minimally invasive surgical treatment for all types of pelvic organ prolapse is a special expertise at USC Urology.
 This includes prolapse of the bladder, rectum and female organs.
 Scar-free, minimally invasive surgical techniques, such as transvaginal and robotic surgery, are routinely offered to our patients.
-When necessary, we offer a multidisciplinary approach to this problem, often teaming up with gynecologists and/or colorectal surgeons as needed.
+When necessary, we offer a multidisciplinary approach to this problem, often teaming up with gynecologists and/or colorectal surgeons, as needed.

-Interstitial cystitis is a challenging problem that can lead to symptoms of urinary frequency and urgency as well as bladder and pelvic pain.
-Keck Medicine of USC urologists work to relieve these symptoms through various treatment options such as behavioral and physical therapy, dietary modification, oral medications, bladder instillations and surgical intervention.
+Interstitial cystitis is a challenging problem that can lead to symptoms of urinary frequency and urgency, as well as bladder and pelvic pain.
+Keck Medicine urologists work to relieve these symptoms through various treatment options, such as behavioral and physical therapy, dietary modification, oral medications, bladder instillations and surgical intervention.

 More than 120,000 cases of uterine and vaginal vault prolapse are surgically treated each year in the United States.
 Prolapse (or falling) of any pelvic floor organ (vagina, uterus, bladder or rectum) occurs when the connective tissues or muscles within the body cavity are weak and unable to hold the pelvis in its natural orientation.
 The weakening of connective tissues accelerates with age, after childbirth, with weight gain and strenuous physical labor.
 Women experiencing pelvic organ prolapse may have problems with urinary incontinence, vaginal ulceration, a sensation of a vaginal mass or bulge, sexual dysfunction and/or bowel symptoms.

-Keck Medicine of USC’s Institute of Urology is one of the few programs in Southern California that offers a full range of treatments for female pelvic floor disorders.
+Keck Medicine’s Department of Urology is one of the few programs in Southern California that offers a full range of treatments for female pelvic floor disorders.
 Surgical options include a variety of transvaginal techniques, which allow for both a minimally invasive and open approach as well as robotic procedures, as needed.